Residencies Paused

 Application Qualifications

 Our programs are open to anyone 25 years and older from anywhere in the world.
-We do not accept current students, as we believe the need for an arts community is not as strong.
-Collaborative teams of 2-3 max are welcome to apply.
-Due to limited space, we ask that collaborative teams share live/work space.
-We expect residents to arrive on the first day and stay until the final day to receive the full benefit of this free opportunity and not disrupt the group dynamic.
+We do not accept current students.
+Collaborative teams of 2-3 (max) are welcome to apply.
+Due to limited space, we ask that collaborative teams share their live/work space.
+We expect residents to arrive on the first day and remain until the final day to receive the full benefit of this opportunity and avoid disrupting the group dynamic.

 Residency Structure